The PLAB and the UK Medical Licensing Assessment (UKMLA) Exam

 The MLA content map outlines the core knowledge, skills and behaviours needed for practising within the UK.
 This change will make the PLAB compliant with the requirements of the UKMLA and ensure that all those registered with the GMC to practise medicine in the UK are assessed against the same standards.
 The MLA content map will also provide shared topics for the PLAB and UKMLA assessment areas.

-This means if you plan to take the PLAB exam in 2024, it may be based on the MLA content map rather than the PLAB blueprint.
+If you plan to take the PLAB exam on or after the dates given, it will be based on the MLA content map rather than the PLAB blueprint.
+Therefore, you should revise with a question bank that’s based on the MLA content map.
+Otherwise, you might be revising with outdated material.
 You can learn more about the MLA content map in our Guide to UKMLA.

 In the future, the name of the exam is also expected to be “modernised”, so you may find that the PLAB is eventually called the UKMLA.
 However, you should notice very little change during this transition period and should continue to refer to the GMC’s PLAB guides for information and advice about the exam.